|

 ultimate telescope.
 I emphasize "my," because while I hope that

-reading about the process is useful to others (hence this article), your ultimate
+reading about the process is useful to others, your ultimate

 telescope will probably be different from mine.
 Here are some factors to